charge-partners/charge-and-partners/charge_and_pay.md

 {"error":"INVALID_PARAMETER","args":[-5,"kilometer"]}
 ```

-In case the user is not known to Charge& (or linking of accounts is uncomplete):
+In case the user is not known to &Charge (or linking of accounts is uncomplete):
 ```json
 {"error":"REFERENCED_OBJECT_NOT_FOUND","args":["user","msp_001-unknown"]}
 ```